Table of contents

 Unlike government-issued currencies, Bitcoin boasts lower transaction fees than existing online payment options and is managed by a decentralized authority.

-Airdrop is a marketing strategy in which crypto projects send their native tokens directly to their users' wallets to enhance adoption and awareness.
+Airdrop is a marketing strategy in which crypto projects send native tokens directly to their users' wallets to enhance adoption and awareness.

 Block Explorer is a tool for browsing blockchain data, including transactions, wallet addresses, market capitalizations, and hash rates.